flix/book/src/blog-posts.md

 # Blog Posts

-A few people are covering various aspects of the Flix programming language on their blogs:
+A few people are writing about various aspects of Flix on their blogs:

 __Paul Butcher__ is writing a blog post series on Flix: